DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/assessment-only-route-to-qts.md

 There may be exceptional cases where teaching assistants have worked for a significant amount of time (at least 2 years) independently teaching classes and may be eligible.

-Talk to your provider about whether your experiences makes you eligible for this route.
+Talk to your provider about whether your experience makes you eligible for this route.

 $international-content$